5 Essential Metrics For Content Marketing Performance [Guide]

 Ever since the invention of the printing press, people have been using content to help their businesses.
 Benjamin Franklin published an annual almanac between 1732 to 1758 to win customers for his printing business, which included content such as poems, sayings, and astrological information.
 John Deere’s The Furrow magazine helped farmers (as well as his own business) become more profitable, and is still popular after 126 years.1

 History is packed with examples like these.
 When a business produces valuable content for its target audience and markets it effectively, it receives more income from customers, and becomes more valuable itself.
-When done correctly, content marketing is a powerful marketing technique that can vastly increase your bottom line.
+When done correctly, content marketing is a powerful marketing technique that can vastly increase your bottom line (and by sharing the content on your socials, you're helping to combat the spread of fake news on social media).

 But as with most marketing techniques, it can be difficult to measure the performance of your content marketing strategy.
 Are you producing content that is valuable to your users, and is it turning into value for your business?
 Which pieces of content are thudding into the bullseye, and which are whistling into the abyss?
 Which of your writers are superstars, and which of them need a little coaching?